codas-hep/codas-hep.github.io/content/pages/preparation.md

 software versions, as well as how to perform simple tests to verify that a laptop installation works correctly.

+## GitHub account

+All participants should have a GitHub account.

 ## Anaconda

 The Python and most ROOT portions of the workshop can be run in Conda, which you can obtain here: [miniconda](https://docs.conda.io/en/latest/miniconda.html) or here: [Anaconda](https://www.anaconda.com/distribution/#download-section).
 We will provided suggested environment files, so miniconda is fine unless you already have Anaconda.
 You can always write `conda install anaconda` to install the rest of the Anaconda default package collection if you really want to.
 We will be using the `conda-forge` and `pytorch` channels.
 The ROOT sections will not work on Conda on Windows.